Is Short-Termism the Biggest Risk to Marketing Results?

 The big exciting spike doesn’t hold as much value when you’re analyzing results over years, rather than months.

-There’s no problem in building a short-term plan, but for real success it needs to be linked to a medium and longer-term objective.
+There’s no problem in building a short-term tactical plan, but for real success it needs to be linked to a medium and longer-term strategic objective.

 Next time you’re asked about short-term results, my advice is to acknowledge this, but look to change the conversation into short-term wins, that can build into longer-term success.